cko-recruitment/.github/profile/README.md

 engineers would not use an EJS template, however for this test it works well.
 The preferred way to use Mountebank or similar products (e.g. WireMock) is to call it's API during your test setup via a client library.
 This ensures you have full control of how the server responds and it ensures your remote test doubles do not become overly complex trying to handle lots of different scenarios.
-Rather the mock is programmed based of what a specific test requires."# payment-gateway-challenge-dotnet"
+Rather the mock is programmed based on what a specific test requires."# payment-gateway-challenge-dotnet"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>